Skip to main content

 What this dot point is asking

 Songs are texts.
 The lyrics use many of the same techniques as poetry, and they carry ideas, stories and strong feelings.
-This elective asks you to study songs as texts worth close reading.
+This elective asks you to study songs as texts worth close reading, using the SAME analytical method regardless of which song or artist you have studied.
 This dot point in particular asks you to analyse how lyrics use language and sound to make meaning, and how the words work together with the music.
-The skill is to treat a song you might usually just enjoy as something you can take apart and explain.
+The skill is to treat a song you might usually just enjoy as something you can take apart and explain, using precise metalanguage, short quoted evidence, and a clear statement of effect on the listener.

 The answer

 A song does its work through two channels at once: the words and the sound.
-The words use poetic techniques; the sound uses rhythm, rhyme and melody.
-Good analysis reads both and shows how they support each other.
+The words use poetic techniques; the sound uses rhythm, tempo, rhyme and arrangement.
+Good analysis reads both and shows how they support (or productively contradict) each other.
+Everything below is a transferable METHOD - it works for any prescribed song or composition you are studying, not just one example.

 The poetry in lyrics

-Lyrics are close cousins of poems, so the techniques you know from poetry apply.
+Lyrics are close cousins of poems, so the techniques you already know from poetry apply directly.

-• Imagery: a picture in words that carries feeling.
+• Imagery - a sensory picture in words that carries feeling without stating it outright.

-• Metaphor and simile: saying one thing is or is like another to deepen meaning.
+• Metaphor and simile - saying one thing is (or is like) another to deepen or reframe meaning.

-• Repetition: a repeated line or word, often in the chorus, that drives the central feeling home.
+• Repetition and refrain - a repeated line or word, often in the chorus, that drives the central feeling home and can gather NEW meaning each time it returns.

-• Persona: the "I" of the song, who may not be the singer, telling a story or feeling.
+• Persona - the "I" of the song, a constructed voice who may not share the songwriter's own experiences or views.

 Name the technique, quote a short line, and explain what it represents.
-A song about leaving home might use the recurring image of an empty road to represent freedom and loneliness at once, and the analysis says exactly that.
+A song about leaving home might use the recurring image of an empty road to represent freedom and loneliness at once, and the analysis says exactly that, rather than just noting "there is an empty road in the song".

 How sound carries meaning

-Sound is not decoration; it shapes feeling.
-Rhythm can drive a song forward or hold it back.
-Rhyme links words and makes lines memorable.
-Repetition in the chorus burns the central idea into the listener.
-A slow, sparse arrangement can represent sadness; a building, layered one can represent rising hope or tension.
-You do not need musical training to notice this; you need to describe the effect of the sound in plain words and link it to the meaning of the lyric.
+Sound is not decoration; it shapes feeling just as much as the words do.
+Tempo can drive a song forward or hold it back.
+Rhythm and rhyme link words and make lines memorable.
+Repetition in the chorus burns the central idea into the listener across repeated listens.
+A slow, sparse arrangement (few instruments, space between phrases) can represent sadness, vulnerability or quiet reflection; a building, layered arrangement can represent rising hope, tension or urgency.
+You do not need musical training to notice this: you need to describe the effect of the sound in plain, specific words (what changes, and where in the song) and link it to the meaning of the lyric at that exact point.

 Words and music together

-The richest analysis shows the words and music working as one.
+The richest analysis shows the words and music working as one, not as two separate essays glued together.
 A hopeful lyric set against a sad, slow tune creates irony, suggesting the hope is fragile or false.
 A defiant lyric driven by a hard, fast beat amplifies the defiance.
-When you write, connect the two: the lyric says X, and the music does Y, and together they position the listener to feel Z. This is the heart of analysing song as a text.
+When you write, connect the two explicitly: the lyric says X, and the music does Y, and together they position the listener to feel Z. This is the heart of analysing song as a text, and it is exactly what separates a top-band response from one that only ever discusses the lyric sheet.

 Examples in context